aalto-grades/aalto-grades/README.md

 | Assistant account | `assistant@aalto.fi` | `password` |
 | Student account   | `student@aalto.fi`   | `password` |

+When asked for an MFA code in the development environment, the server will accept any input without validation.

 For instructions on running tests or individual parts of the system, see the README file of the corresponding directory, such as `client/README.md` and `server/README.md`.